sowmyasri123/person_car_detector/README.md

 I have also calculated the area for avoiding the detections which includes other than vehicle type car
 Retrain the network by removing data that actually confuses the network
 # Conclusions
-Having trained the model and optimized it to the IR graph which actually runs on the integrated GPU
+Having trained the model and optimized it to the IR graph which actually runs on the integrated GPU.
+Can be improved by retraining and adding data where it goes worng